pranathisarma11uk-del/Customer-Churn-Analysis-Using-Machine-Learning/README.md

 ### Exploratory Data Analysis
 <img width="374" height="356" alt="image" src="https://github.com/user-attachments/assets/bc01952a-362e-4bcf-8d07-7725b3998c7b" />

-Our analysis reveals that 26.5% of customers churn annually, representing a significant revenue risk for the business.
-This visualization provides immediate context for the scale of the churn challenge:
+The analysis reveals that 26.5% of customers churn annually, representing a significant revenue risk for the business.
+This chart provides immediate context for the scale of the churn challenge:

 - 73.5% Customer Retention: The majority of customers continue their service, representing the stable foundation of the business
 - 26.5% Customer Attrition: Nearly 1 in 4 customers leave annually, highlighting the urgent need for proactive retention measures